Locally normal subgroups of totally disconnected groups. Part I: General theory: The centraliser lattice and weakly decomposable actions

 Notice that if $\mcA$ is a subalgebra of $\lcent(G)$ or of $\ldlat(G)$, then $\QC_G(\alpha) \le \rist_G(\alpha^\bot)$ for all $\alpha \in \mcA$.

 \begin{lem} Let $G$ be a \tdlc group acting smoothly on a Boolean algebra $\mcA$ and let $\upsilon \subseteq \mfS(\mcA)$.
 Then $\rist_G(\upsilon)$ is closed. \end{lem}

-\begin{proof}It suffices to show that $G_\mfp$ is closed for all $\mfp \in \mfS(\mcA)$. {This is immediate from Lemma~\ref{lem:SmoothActionContinuous}.} \end{proof}
+\begin{proof}It suffices to show that $G_\mfp$ is closed for all $\mfp \in \mfS(\mcA)$. {This is immediate from Lemma~\ref{lem:SmoothActionContinuous}.}\end{proof}

-Related to the notion of rigid stabilisers is that of \defbold{(weakly, locally) branch} actions.
+Related to the notion of rigid stabilisers is that of \defbold{(weakly, locally) decomposable} actions.
 The centraliser and local decomposition lattices account for all faithful actions of this kind of a \tdlc group (if any such actions exist).

-\begin{defn} Let $G$ be a \tdlc group acting on a Boolean algebra $\mcA$ with kernel $K$.
-Say the action is \defbold{weakly branch} if the action is smooth and if $\rist_G(\alpha)/K$ is non-trivial for every $\alpha \in \mcA \setminus \{0\}$.
-Say the action is \defbold{locally branch} if it is weakly branch and if $\rist_G(\alpha)\rist_G(\alpha^\bot)$ is open for all $\alpha \in \mcA$.
-Given an action of $G$ by homeomorphisms on a profinite space $\mfX$, we say the action is weakly or locally branch if the action of $G$ on the algebra of clopen subsets of $\mfX$ is smooth and weakly or locally branch respectively. \end{defn}
+\begin{defn} Let $(G,U)$ be a Hecke pair such that $G$ acts on a Boolean algebra $\mcA$, with kernel $K$.
+Say the action is \defbold{weakly decomposable} if, for every $\alpha \in \mcA \smallsetminus \{0\}$, the $U$-orbit of $\alpha$ is finite and $\rist_G(\alpha)/K$ is non-trivial.
+Note that the fact that $U$ has finite orbits ensures that $UK/K$ is residually finite.
+Moreover, taking $\alpha = \infty$, we see that $G/K$ must be non-trivial.
+Say the action is \defbold{locally decomposable} if it is weakly decomposable and if, for all $\alpha \in \mcA$, the product $\rist_U(\alpha)\rist_U(\alpha^\bot)$ has finite index in $U$.
+Given an action of $G$ by homeomorphisms on a profinite space $\mfX$, we say the action is weakly or locally decomposable if the action of $G$ on the algebra of clopen subsets of $\mfX$ is weakly or locally decomposable respectively.

+Say a Hecke pair $(G,U)$ is \defbold{faithful weakly decomposable} if $\QZ(G)=1$ and $G$ admits a faithful weakly decomposable action on a Boolean algebra.
+(We require that $\QZ(G)=1$ to avoid degenerate situations, such as Hecke pairs of the form $(G,1)$.) \end{defn}

+A property closed related to the weakly decomposable property has been considered by R.~M\"{o}ller and J.~Vonk (\cite{MollerVonk}), referred to in \cite{MollerVonk} as property H. In particular, the authors give a criterion for obtaining non-discrete topologically simple \tdlc groups, of a kind that we will study further in \cite{CRW-Part2}.
+As can easily be seen from the definitions, Property H and weakly decomposable are related as follows:

+\begin{prop}Let $G$ be a group of automorphisms of a thick locally finite tree $T$, let $v$ be a vertex of $T$ and let $U = G_v$.
+Then $(G,U)$ is a Hecke pair, and the action of $G$ on $T$ has property H in the sense of \cite{MollerVonk} if and only if the action of $G$ on the space of ends of $T$ is weakly decomposable.\end{prop}

-Here are some basic properties of weakly branch and locally branch actions.
-We state it for actions on profinite spaces; of course the corresponding statements hold for actions on Boolean algebra by the Stone correspondence.
+Here are some basic properties of weakly decomposable actions.
+We state them for actions on profinite spaces; of course these can be translated via the Stone correspondence into corresponding statements for actions on Boolean algebras.

-\begin{lem} Let $G$ be a \tdlc group acting by homeomorphisms on a profinite space $\mfX$ containing more than one point.
-Assume that the action is weakly branch with kernel $K$.
+\begin{lem} Let $(G,U)$ be a Hecke pair such that $G$ acts by homeomorphisms on a profinite space $\mfX$.
+Assume that the action is weakly decomposable with kernel $K$.
 Then:

 \begin{enumerate}[(i)] \item $\mfX$ has no isolated point.